peterjc/peterjc.github.io/wiki/PhyloXML.md

 ### PhyloXMLIO

-Within the Bio.Phylo.IO module, the I/O functions for the phyloXML format are implemented in the PhyloXMLIO sub-module.
+Within Bio.Phylo, the I/O functions for the phyloXML format are implemented in the PhyloXMLIO sub-module.
 For access to some additional functionality beyond the basic Phylo I/O API, or to skip specifying the 'phyloxml' format argument each time, this can be imported directly:

-<python>from Bio.Phylo.IO import PhyloXMLIO</python>
+<python>from Bio.Phylo import PhyloXMLIO</python>

 The read() function returns a single Bio.Phylo.PhyloXML.Phyloxml object representing the entire file's data.
 The phylogenetic trees are in the